-Oswald Wirth adds a crocodile and a fallen obelisk to the Fool’s card in his tarot deck (1889).
+Oswald Wirth (above right) adds a crocodile and a fallen obelisk to the Fool’s card in his tarot deck (1889).
 Two themes that will be incorporated by many other decks to come.
 Both the crocodile and the fallen obelisk refer to spiritual unconsciousness.

 In many spiritual traditions, a crocodile represents our most primitive drives; the instinctive impulses from our “reptile brain” (that part of our brain that is also active with reptiles).
 Symbolically, being eaten by a crocodile means being spirtually unconscious; being driven by animal instincts instead of by the heart or soul.
 Living a materialistic and indulgent lifestyle.

 An important demon in Ancient Egypt was Ammit, or Ammut, the “Devourer of the Dead.”
 Ammit was depicted as a composition of the three most dangerous animals in Egypt at the time: a crocodile, a lioness or leopard, and a hippopotamus.
 Ammit devoured the hearts of those who had led a bad / sinful life.

 In Hinduism, defeating a crocodile is a mythical theme.
 Gods are depicted riding a crocodile, which symbolizes mastery over the animal instincts.